wibom/docsify-airgapped/docs-demo/page_2.md

 > "I'd far rather be happy than right any day." - Slartibartfast

 #### Tweaking
-Each of the classes can be customized further as documented here: https://github.com/fzankl/docsify-plugin-flexible-alerts?tab=readme-ov-file#customizations
+Each of the  built in classes can be customized further as documented here: https://github.com/fzankl/docsify-plugin-flexible-alerts?tab=readme-ov-file#customizations

 - Custom label: